Classroom Programs

 Multi-Session Lessons & Programs

 Humane education school programs are multi-week, semester-long, or even year-long programs depending on the individual curriculum and the school’s learning goals.
+One of our most popular is a semester-long program called Muttigrees.

 • Achieving Awareness